Riverscapes/pyBRAT/docs/Documentation/Tutorials/WorkingWithBRATv3XOutputs.md

 ### Web GIS Portal on DataBasin

-If you are not a GIS user and you either don't have installed or don't want to install [Google Earth Desktop](https://www.google.com/earth/), you can visualize the results in an interactive [WebGIS Browser on DataBasin](http://databasin.org/datasets/1420ffb7e9674753a5fb626e2b830c1f) (currently only for Utah).
+If you are not a GIS user and you either don't have or don't want to install [Google Earth Desktop](https://www.google.com/earth/), you can visualize the results in an interactive [WebGIS Browser on DataBasin](http://databasin.org/datasets/1420ffb7e9674753a5fb626e2b830c1f) (currently only for Utah).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YCb1Gq3DORI" frameborder="0" allowfullscreen></iframe>